mienaikoe/ziyu/Chapters/2-4-Chapter11.md

   Casra started talking to her self, "All our work...
 Everyone I've ever known..."

   Kip noticed Linyu's face, turning more worried with the second.
-Thi was old enough to know what an ice age meant, but not quite old enough to know how to handle it.
+Thi was old enough to know what an ice age was, but not quite old enough to know what to do.

   "I'm sorry...
 I may have said too much."

-  Casra leaned in to hug Linyu, and looked to the side at Kip.
+  Casra leaned in to hug Linyu, while keeping her eyes up.

   "It's fine.
-It's better to face reality prepared, than to live in willful ignorance," thi said.
+It's better to face reality prepared than to live in willful ignorance," thi said.
 "I appreciate that you were trying to protect me, but my plans won't change.
 I will not divert from my plan to liberate the Shadestead."

-  "You came here without a sentence, didn't you?
-Come with me to Ara after your work here is done.
+  Kip, kneeled down to set with her and said, "You came here without a sentence, didn't you?
+Come with me to Heiko after your work here is done.
 Maybe we can use radio to talk to those things at Ara."

   "I appreciate your intentions, Kipnu, but I would rather die than leave this place.
-I let the Shadestead fall into anarchy once before and I must not let it happen again."
+I let the Shadestead fall into anarchy once before and I must not let it happen again.
+Besides, anyone can learn how radio works.
+You can bring it to Ara yourself."